 Roscoe in Sullivan County, New York — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Architecture • Churches & Religion.
-A significant historical year for this entry is 1884.
+This historical marker is listed in these topic lists: Architecture • Disasters.
+A significant historical date for this entry is November 19, 1916.

 Location.
-41° 55.947′ N, 74° 54.76′ W. Marker is in Roscoe, New York, in Sullivan County.
-Marker is at the intersection of Old Route 17 and Stewart Avenue, on the right when traveling east on Old Route 17.
-Located in front of the Roscoe Presbyterian Church.
+41° 55.939′ N, 74° 54.8′ W. Marker is in Roscoe, New York, in Sullivan County.
+Marker is on Stewart Avenue (County Route 124) north of New York State Route 17, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Roscoe NY 12776, United States of America.
+Marker is at or near this postal address: 56 Stewart Avenue, Roscoe NY 12776, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Westfield Flats Cemetery (within shouting distance of this marker); Devastating Fire (about 300 feet away, measured in a direct line); Roscoe Station Site N.Y Ontario & Western Rwy. (about 400 feet away); Riverside Park 2009 (approx. 0.2 miles away); The Catskill Mountains (approx. 2˝ miles away); “They Came to the Mountains by Rail” Livingston Manor Covered Bridge (approx. 4.3 miles away); a different marker also named Livingston Manor Covered Bridge (approx. 4.3 miles away).
+Presbyterian Church (within shouting distance of this marker); Devastating Fire (within shouting distance of this marker); Roscoe Station Site N.Y Ontario & Western Rwy. (within shouting distance of this marker); Westfield Flats Cemetery (about 300 feet away, measured in a direct line); Riverside Park 2009 (about 700 feet away); The Catskill Mountains (approx. 2.6 miles away); “They Came to the Mountains by Rail” (approx. 2.6 miles away); Livingston Manor Covered Bridge (approx. 4.4 miles away).
 Touch for a list and map of all markers in Roscoe.

 Credits.
-This page was last revised on May 11, 2021.
-It was originally submitted on May 10, 2021, by Jordan Romano of Kings Park, New York.
-This page has been viewed 43 times since then.
-Photo 1. submitted on May 10, 2021, by Jordan Romano of Kings Park, New York. • Michael Herrick was the editor who published this page.
+This page was last revised on November 20, 2021.
+It was originally submitted on October 11, 2021, by Ray Gurganus of Washington, District of Columbia.
+This page has been viewed 69 times since then and 11 times this year.
+Photo 1. submitted on October 11, 2021, by Ray Gurganus of Washington, District of Columbia. • Michael Herrick was the editor who published this page.